jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

 ### 141 Presumption as to authority
 (1) A return, record, transaction, form, application, or other information purporting to be completed, kept, or provided by or on behalf of a person is for the purposes of this Act to be presumed to have been completed, kept, or provided by that person unless the contrary is proved.
 (2) The production of—is in all courts and in all proceedings sufficient evidence, until the contrary is proved, of the existence, notification, and contents of the notice.
-  (a) any document presented by an animal product officer purporting to be a notice or an extract from a notice issued by the Director-General in accordance with section 164 or section 167, or a copy of any such notice or extract; and
+  (a) any document presented by an animal product officer purporting to be a notice or an extract from a notice issued by the Director-General in accordance with section 167, or a copy of any such notice or extract; and
   (b) a copy of the Gazette in which the notice was notified—

 ### 142 Liability of body corporate